Stomach Cold Invasion is what happens when you let your body be ‘invaded’ by severe Cold.

 Take time to make friends with your Stomach again by doing the right things for it! – Good, warm, food and drink.

 See an acupuncturist/Chinese herbalist: they know exactly the right ways to sort this out for you.
-See below.
+He/she may use moxibustion on acupuncture needles in acupuncture points on acupuncture channels.

 Here are various Stomach syndromes (which can also combine with other syndromes):